jingruzhang/UkeChords/README.md

 For copyright reasons, the app doesn’t display music sheets.
 It’s a list app that helps users to organize their own collection of music sheets.

+# Contributing
+Bug reports and pull requests are welcome on GitHub at https://github.com/jingruzhang/UkeChords.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

+## Authors

+Jingru(Jean) Zhang

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details